• Skip to primary navigation

 Jump to Recipe

-Inspired by Helen’s blackcurrant and apple pudding and Lucy’s orange and almond pudding, I’ve created a recipe for a slow cooker steamed pudding with cranberry, which would be great as an alternative to Christmas pudding or just as a winter dessert.
+This slow cooker steamed pudding with cranberry works so well as an alternative to Christmas pudding or just as a winter dessert.

 The cranberries are cooked gently with star anise for a subtle spiced flavour.
 As the compote cooks is jut fills the house with festive fragrances!

-To cook this in the slow cooker you’ll need a pudding basin or Pyrex bowl.
+To cook this in the slow cooker you’ll need a pudding basin or Pyrex bowl and a large slow cooker, ideally.

 Jump to: